 Reeves College’s Human Resources and Payroll Coordinator Diploma program offers hands-on courses in organizational behaviour, compensation and benefits, training and development, employment legislation, payroll fundamentals, and more.

 Before you graduate, become an expert in identifying and resolving payroll discrepancies, verifying and reconciling transactions, advising on the benefits of training and development within an organization, and much more.
-Graduates from this program are also eligible to access the CPA-Payroll Compliance Practitioner Program (PCP).
+Graduates from this program are also eligible to access the National Payroll Institute's Payroll Compliance Practitioner Program (PCP).

 100 Hours of Work Experience Placements